-- Asylum seekers who have committed no crime are being held in privately run prisons.
-While the dehumanizing conditions of these immigration detention centers are well documented, there is very little government or civilian oversight.
+- Thousands of asylum seekers, who have committed no crime, are being held in the United States at immigration detention centers mostly run by private contractors.
+While the dehumanizing conditions of these detention centers are well documented, there is very little government or civilian oversight.

 - There is a dearth of legal representation for asylum seekers and 80% of detainees will ultimately be deported after being imprisoned.
 In some states, including Georgia and Arizona, 90% of asylum seekers face deportation.